f4exb/sdrangel/Readme.md

 Then you should be all set to build the software with `cmake` and `make` as discussed earlier.

   - Note1: if you are on Leap you will need a more recent g++ compiler so in place of `gcc-c++` use `gcc6-c++` or `gcc7-c++` then add the following in the cmake command: `-DCMAKE_C_COMPILER=/usr/bin/gcc-7 -DCMAKE_CXX_COMPILER=/usr/bin/g++-7` (for gcc 7) and then `-DCMAKE_INSTALL_PREFIX:PATH=...` for the custom install path (not `-DCMAKE_INSTALL_PREFIX=...`)
-  - Note2: On Leap and aarch64 architectures you will need to build and install `libnanomsg` from [source](https://github.com/nanomsg/nanomsg) then if your installation directory is `/opt/install/nanomsg` you will have to add this to the cmake command line: `-DLIBNANOMSG_INCLUDE_DIR=/opt/install/nanomsg/include -DLIBNANOMSG_LIBRARIES=/opt/install/nanomsg/lib64/libnanomsg.so`
-  - Note3 for udev rules: installed udev rules for BladeRF and HackRF are targeted at Debian or Ubuntu systems that have a plugdev group for USB hotplug devices.
+  - Note2 for udev rules: installed udev rules for BladeRF and HackRF are targeted at Debian or Ubuntu systems that have a plugdev group for USB hotplug devices.
 This is not the case in openSUSE.
 To fix it you can either:
     - make the udev rules file compatible just remove the `GROUP` parameter on all lines and change `MODE` parameter to `666`.
     - create a `plugdev` group and add it tou your user group list: `sudo groupadd plugdev` then `sudo usermod -G plugdev -a <user>`
-  - Note4: A package has been created in openSUSE thanks to Martin, see: [sdrangel](https://build.opensuse.org/package/show/hardware:sdr/sdrangel).
+  - Note3: A package has been created in openSUSE thanks to Martin, see: [sdrangel](https://build.opensuse.org/package/show/hardware:sdr/sdrangel).
 It is based on the latest release on master branch.

 <h2>Fedora</h2>